idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 ### Cross Validation

-This confirmed the **stability and robustness** of the Random Forest model across multiple folds.
+This confirmed the **stability and robustness** of the Random Forest model across multiple folds, indicating that its performance is reliable and not overly sensitive to the specific train-test split.

 ![](https://github.com/idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/blob/main/images/cross%20validation%20code.png)